 I apologize if the photos are a little off.
 It was a really cloudy overcast day here in Dallas.
-Also if you are unfamiliar with Dulce de leche what it really is, is a delicious caramel-like candy made from milk and sugar that's popular in many South American countries.
+If you're unfamiliar with Dulce De Leche it's a delicious caramel-like candy made from milk and sugar that's popular in many South American countries.

 2 - cups sugar